AndrejaCH/Data_Analyst_Nanodegree_Program_Portfolio/README.md

 ## Projects

+In the section below are the summaries for each of the main projects that I have completed in the Data Analyst Nanodegree Program.
+The summary contains project highlights and links to each project stand-alone repository and submission review.

 ### Project 1 - Explore Weather Trends

 In this project, I am analyzing the global temperature data and temperature data from Ljubljana and Helsinki over time.
 The highlights for this project are ***calculating moving average** with ***Python*** and ***Excel*** on time series data, ***creating visuals*** and ***calculating & interpreting correlations*** between variables.
 The project yielded a comprehensive report that includes all steps of data analysis with an explanation of the code, terminology and findings.